01 of 11

 Roll out the Dough

-Once rolled out, you can fold it (with wax paper or plastic wrap between the folds) or lay it in a pie pan (or whatever vessel you'll use), before covering and chilling for at least 30 minutes and up to overnight before filling or baking.
+Once rolled out, you can fold it (with wax paper or plastic wrap between the folds) or lay it in a pie pan (or whatever vessel you'll use) before covering and chilling for at least 30 minutes and up to overnight before filling or baking.
 Dough at this stage can also be frozen for up to three months.

 When transferring dough to a pie pan, let the dough drop into the edges or corners, rather than pushing or pinching it in—this will help decrease the amount the dough with shrink and break as it bakes.
 Proceed with your pie recipe as written, either blind baking the crust or adding your filling and baking.